 The master's program requires students to complete 36 credits, 30 of which must be in library and information science.
 There are 15 credits of required courses, which includes an internship.

-Under the guidance of a Faculty Advisor, students plan a course of study which develops competency in a particular area, such as information access and retrieval, information science, corporate information center management, bibliographic control, children's and young adult services, and public librarianship, to name a few.
-The School's Faculty Advisors and Academic Advisor have copies of sample plans of study in a wide range of areas to help students develop individualized plans of study that suit their career interests.
+Under the guidance of a faculty advisor, students plan a course of study which develops competency in a particular area, such as information access and retrieval, archives, rare books and special collections, school librarianship, corporate information center management, bibliographic control, children's and young adult services, and public librarianship, to name a few.
+The School's faculty advisors and academic advisor can help students develop individualized plans of study that suit their career interests.

-LIS 510 Introduction to Library & Information Science
+LIS 510: Introduction to Library and Information Science

-LIS 514 Introduction to Research in Library & Information Science
+LIS 514: Introduction to Research in Library and Information Science